-- 1. The corporation is organized for the purposes of operating as a public school academy in the State of Michigan pursuant to Part 6A of the Code, being MCL 380.501 to 380.507. - 2.
-The corporation, including all activities incident to its purposes, shall at all times be conducted so as to be a governmental entity, pursuant to Section 115 of the United States Internal Revenue Code ("IRC") or any successor law.
-Notwithstanding any other provision of these Articles, the corporation shall not carry on any other activity not permitted to be carried on by a governmental instrumentality exempt from federal income tax under Section 115 of the IRC or by a nonprofit corporation organized under the laws of the State of Michigan and subject to a Contract authorized under the Code.
+- 1. The corporation is organized for the purposes of operating as a public school academy in the state of Michigan pursuant to Parts 6A and 6B of the Code, as amended, being Sections 380.501 to 380.518 of the Michigan Compiled Laws. - 2.
+The corporation, including all activities incident to its purposes, shall at all times be conducted so as to be a governmental entity pursuant to Section 115 of the United States Internal Revenue Code ("IRC") or any successor law.
+Notwithstanding any other provision of these Articles, the corporation shall not carry on any other activity not permitted to be carried on by a governmental instrumentality exempt from federal income tax under Section 115 of the IRC or by a nonprofit corporation organized under the laws of the State of Michigan and subject to a Contract between the corporation and the Ferris State University Board of Trustees authorized under the Code. - 3.
+Additionally, the corporation is organized for the purpose of 1) improving pupil achievement for all pupils, including, but not limited to, educationally disadvantaged pupils, by improving the learning environment; 2) stimulating innovative teaching methods; 3) creating new professional opportunities for teachers in a new type of public school in which the school structure and educational program can be innovatively designed and managed by teachers at the school site level; 4) achieving school accountability outcomes by placing full responsibility for performance at the school site level; and 5) providing parents and pupils with greater choices among public schools, both within and outside their existing school districts.

-The corporation is organized on a non-stock basis.
+The corporation is organized on a non-stock, directorship basis.